Social Innovation in Central Asia

 - 6 civil society workshops

-Civil society organizations perform diverse and important tasks in Central Asian countries, and SICA develops the skills, tools, and capacities of such organizations to diversify their funding sources and increase engagement with their constituents.
+Civil society organizations perform varied and important tasks in Central Asian countries, and SICA develops the skills, tools, and capacities of such organizations to broaden their funding sources and increase engagement with their constituents.
 CSOs from Kazakhstan, Turkmenistan, and Uzbekistan have joined the Institutional Development Program.
 To support an evidence-based approach for capacity building in Central Asia, SICA developed an Institutional Assessment Toolkit that its experts use to conduct tailored assessments and provide training in targeted areas for growth.
 In 2021, SICA began offering Institutional Development Grants (average $15,000) to help CSOs address capacity gaps and better pursue their organizational missions.

 Learn more about SICA on the program’s website.